-There are several parameters that help your rivals rank high on the SERP — certain text readability, expected word count, backlinks from relevant resources etc. It makes sense to start analysing those, as since it is working for the most successful players, it might work as well for you.
+There are several parameters that help your rivals rank high on the SERP — certain text readability, expected word count, backlinks from relevant resources etc. It makes sense to start analysing those to see how to make your blog SEO friendly.
+If it is working for the most successful players, it might work as well for you.
 We gathered the most important of these parameters in our SEO Content Template tool.

 As usual, it starts with typing in your seed keyword, but unlike other tools, it allows you to use a lot of various seeds at once.

 The ideas that you get from it include:

 Semantically related keywords for your combination of keywords

 Text recommendations such as average readability and content length

 What saves a great deal of time is the module with examples of how your rivals use certain keywords on their pages.
 Here you can see the actual text fragments from your rival’s content and get an idea of how you could use it yourself.
 A manual search would take hours in cases where you are working with a lot of keywords.

 Apart from the post itself, there are other supporting texts that are important for rankings.
 For instance, page title and meta description.
 A lot of bloggers write them at the very last moment (if at all); however, these texts are what your organic snippet is made of, that is, they create the first impression on the user.
 Poorly written meta tags can draw your readers away and decrease the page’s CTR potential.

 We gathered the basic recommendations for the meta tag texts in the last module on the SEO Content Template.
 Don’t leave it for your webmasters to write or Google to generate automatically — you can end up losing readers.